Meet the Team

 Principal Investigator

-Roxanne Mirabal-Beltran, PhD, is an Assistant Professor at the Georgetown University School of Nursing.
-Her research interests include reproductive health inequities with a focus on patient-provider communication.
+Roxanne Mirabal-Beltran, PhD, is an Assistant Professor at the Georgetown University Berkley School of Nursing.
+Her research interests include reproductive health inequities, health literacy, and patient-provider communication.
 She is particularly interested in the use of Community-Based Participatory Research to facilitate access to health and health education in underserved and marginalized communities.
 She first moved to DC in 1995 and worked first at Zacchaeus Free Clinic and La Clinica del Pueblo and then subsequntly at the Medstar Washington Hospital Center as a women’s health registered nurse for 20 years.

 Research Assistants